 Online Poker Promotion Turns Into Legit Business Model

+The league was called Atlanta Poker Club - presented by KickAssPoker.com.
 We had been talking about ways to promote our online poker sites, and a poker league was on the list.
 It turned out to be a good promotion for our websites, but would turn out to be an even better business model.
-A free pub poker league that would become the Atlanta Poker Club and first official Poker League Franchise.
+A free pub poker league that became the first official Poker League Franchise.

 We Made It Happen With Limited Resources